valitor/ios/README.md

 3. Make sure that the iSMP framework provided in Test/Library is added to the 'Link Binary With Libraries' in your target's Build Phases tab

+4. Make sure that the Valitor.a library file provided in Test/Library is added to the 'Link Binary With Libraries' in your target's Build Phases tab

-4. Add the following system frameworks to your project:
+5. Add the following system frameworks to your project:
 SystemConfiguration.framework,
 Foundation.framework,
 UIKit.framework,